alan-turing-institute/AutSPACEs/00-project-documentation/community/user-tests/user-test-notes.md

 * Would definitely use more than certain other apps, as you have the satisfaction to know you can learn from other people’s experiences
 * Learning from each other is a positive
-* Would use the platform for reading during episodes of insomnia!
+* Would use the platform for reading during episodes of insomnia

 ### Any concerns?